-Car repair should be straight forward.
+Car repair should be straightforward.
 A reputable insurance company will want to get your car repair done fairly and quickly.
-However, many insurance companies are wanting to save money at your expense.
-At a minimum you should read this page before you settle your car crash claim and think about whether any of the following applies to you.
+However, many insurance companies want to save money at your expense.
+At a minimum, you should read this page before you settle your car crash claim, and think about whether any of the following applies to you.

 Your car is evidence.
-If you are going to need that evidence in your case, then don’t let the insurance company take that evidence and destroy it.
-For example, if your car was in some way defective you may have a products liability claim.
-If you give your car to the insurance company, you give up the evidence of the defective product.
-If you do that then you throw away your defective product claim.
+If you need that evidence in your case, don’t let the insurance company take it and destroy it.
+For example, if your car was somehow defective, you may have a product liability claim.
+If there is a question about the impact’s direction or force, the car is evidence of what happened.
+If you give your car to the insurance company, you give up the evidence.
+If you do that, then you lessen the value of your claim.
 The same goes for the issues of the amount of impact or who was at fault.

-Pictures sometimes are with a thousand words.
+Sometimes, pictures are worth a thousand words.
 Get pictures of your car, their car, and the crash scene.
 If this crash is a big deal, then so are the pictures.

 You can have your car repaired at the shop of your choice.
 If the insurance company tells you otherwise, then they are lying.